Country Profile: United Kingdom

 Total Population: 66 million

-Estimated number of orphans: There are approximately 85,000 ‘looked after children’ in the UK – that is children that are in the care system.
+Estimated number of orphans: There are approximately 85,000 ‘looked after children in the UK – that is children that are in the care system.
 Many will have suffered neglect or abuse; all will experience the trauma of loss and separation.

-Alternative care in UK
+Alternative care in the United Kingdom

 - This year, approximately 40,000 children will enter the care system.
 A similar number will leave the system – either returning to live with their birth families, are adopted, or ‘age out’.